Boogie (genre): 1970s–1980s: current meaning

 Kashif called to be one of the pioneers of the genre.
 His single "I Just Gotta Have You (Lover Turn Me On)" from the 1983 debut album Kashif helped to define the early 1980s boogie sound.
 Also such 1980s tracks like "Wake Up" (Bohannon), "Act Like You Know"(Fat Larry's Band), "Give Me the Night" (George Benson, 1980), "Boogie's Gonna Get Ya" (Rafael Cameron, 1981), "I'm in Love" (Evelyn King, 1981), "You're the One for Me" (D. Train, 1981), "Don't Make Me Wait" (Peech Boys, 1982) or "Break Dance – Electric Boogie" (West Street Mob, 1983) helped define the musical style of boogie.

 Throughout the 1980s, various boogie artists began experimenting with the heavy bass which anticipated the roots of house.
 They include Hamilton Bohannon, D. Train, and Sharon Redd.
 While some record producers, such as François Kevorkian and Larry Levan, were polishing and extending the limits of urban-oriented boogie, others like Arthur Baker and John "Jellybean" Benitez drew their influences from European and Japanese technopop music.
 The latter approach paved the way for electro, and subsequently, freestyle music.

 Boogie had a popular following within London's underground scene, often based around nightclubs and club DJs due to a lack of mainstream radio support.
 Boogie records were mostly imported from the U.S. and were sometimes labeled as "electro-funk" or "disco-funk."

+Boogie, synth-pop, and electro-funk produced in Africa, later broadly termed afro-boogie, took on certain regional characteristics as the 1980s progressed, particularly in Nigeria and South Africa.
+In Nigeria, there was a surge of Lagos-based artists whose local styles heavily utilized falsetto vocals, electronic percussion, slap bass, and prominent synthesizers.
+A pioneer in this style of production was the Cameroonian-born (but Lagos-based) Nkono Teles, credited on over 100 Nigerian boogie records.
+Today, these recordings are characterized by their rawer or even lo-fi sound.
+In South Africa, afro-boogie significantly influenced the emergence of the popular bubblegum (or township) style of pop music.

 2010s: revitalization

 Much later in the 2000s and early 2010s, indietronica groups and artists such as James Pants, Juice Aleem, Sa-Ra Creative Partners had been influenced by the sounds of boogie and 1980s electronic music in general.
 Chromeo, a Canadian duo, published a boogie-oriented album called She's in Control in 2004.
 Dâm-Funk, another boogie-influenced artist hailing from Los Angeles, California, published an album Toeachizown in 2009.

 During the mid to late 2010s, boogie was part of the nu-disco and future funk renaissance, the former a primarily European artists-led EDM phenomenon, fusing French house with American 1970s disco and 1980s boogie, and 1980s European electronic dance music styles, the latter connected to the vaporwave scene.
-Bruno Mars ("Uptown Funk") was one of the more mainstream 2010s artists influenced by boogie.
+Bruno Mars ("24K Magic") was one of the more mainstream 2010s artists influenced by boogie.